CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 **With Counterparty, users can:**

-_Note:_The following features do not require users to own, or even know about XCP, unless explicitly stated._
+_Note: The following features do not require users to own, or even know about XCP, unless explicitly stated._

 * Send assets (also known as tokens, coins, derivatives, or shares depending on the context) from any Bitcoin address to another

 * Create numeric tokens

-* Create alphabetical tokens (0.5 XCP anti-spam fee)
+* Create alphabetical tokens (_0.5 XCP anti-spam fee_)

 * Issue additional units of their own assets (or lock them to prevent this)

-* Pay distributions on assets using BTC, XCP, or other assets (e.g. dividends) (0.002 XCP fee per recipient)
+* Pay distributions on assets using BTC, XCP, or other assets (e.g. dividends) (_0.002 XCP fee per recipient_)

 * Trade XCP and assets on Counterparty's distributed exchange

 * Broadcast textual and numeric data onto the Bitcoin blockchain

-* Make bets and derivatives on broadcasted data (Using XCP)
+* Make bets and derivatives on broadcasted data (_Using XCP_)

 * Provably distribute ownership of assets through multi-signature support.

-* Take advantage of turing-complete scripting to craft smart contracts and financial instruments.
-(XCP is required to pay for each computational step.)
+* Take advantage of turing-complete scripting to craft smart contracts and financial instruments. (_XCP fees are required for each computational step._)

 How can I learn more?
 =====================